Wally Hickel: Early life and career

 Hickel was born in 1919 in Ellinwood, Kansas, the son of Emma Pauline (Zecha) and Robert Anton Hickel.
 He grew up on his parents' Dust Bowl tenant farm during the Great Depression near Claflin, Kansas.
 In October 1940 he moved to Alaska and traveled to it aboard the S.S.
 Yukon with 95 other passengers and went into the local real estate industry.
 Seven years later in 1947 he had founded a successful construction company.

 Hickel joined Democrats in calling for Alaskan statehood during the late 1940s and into the 1950s.
 In 1958, the Alaska Statehood Act was signed into law by President Dwight D. Eisenhower.

 Political career

 1950s

-By the 1950s he was the finance chairman of the Republican Party and in 1952 received the backing of businessmen in Anchorage for the territorial governorship, but Benjamin Heintzleman was appointed instead.
-In 1953 Hickel along with the national committeewoman for Alaska, the vice chairman for the territorial party, and his wife went to the Republican Party's western conference in San Francisco and was later elected as head of the Anchorage Republican Club.
-In December 1953 he and eighteen other prominent Republicans from Anchorage sent a letter to Governor Heintzleman requesting for the resignation of Robert DeArmond and to replace him with somebody from Anchorage and later telegrammed Secretary of the Intertior Douglas McKay asking him to build up the party and also asked Heintzleman to reconsider his decision to cancel his meeting with them.
+By the 1950s, he was the finance chairman of the Republican Party and, in 1952, received the backing of businessmen in Anchorage for the territorial governorship, but Benjamin Heintzleman was appointed instead.
+In 1953, Hickel along with the national committeewoman for Alaska, the vice chairman for the territorial party and his wife went to the Republican Party's western conference in San Francisco and was later elected as head of the Anchorage Republican Club.
+In December 1953, he and eighteen other prominent Republicans from Anchorage sent a letter to Governor Heintzleman requesting the resignation of Robert DeArmond and that he be replaced with somebody from Anchorage, and they later telegrammed Secretary of the Interior Douglas McKay asking him to build up the party and also asked Heintzleman to reconsider his decision to cancel his meeting with them.